One Skillet Potatoes Au Gratin

 NOTES

-The potatoes need to be very thinly sliced in order to cook through in the time listed in the recipe.
+The potatoes need to be very thinly sliced to cook through in the time listed in the recipe.
 They should be no thicker than around 1/8 inch thick.
 The best way to get a consistently thin slice is to use a mandolin slicer.

 Be sure to use a large skillet for this recipe.
 The potatoes will be stirred in the skillet, so a high-sided skillet is best.

-Author: Becky
+Author: Becky Tarala

 Nutrition data should not be considered a guarantee.
 Please see our full Nutrition Data Disclosure.
-This post contains affiliate links.
-Please see our full Disclosure and Privacy Policy.

 No comments